 Watch out for wasteful waterworks

 The most straightforward way to make your home more sustainable is to cut down on needless waste.

 Water is a perfect first port of call.
 Employ the ‘navy shower’ approach, by switching off the water while lathering.
-You could pick up a waterpebble (£9.99 / AED 47, Amazon) – a waterproof timer that sticks to your bathroom wall and flashes green, amber or red to let you know when it’s time to switch the shower off.
-While you’re at it, you can save energy by turning down your hot water thermostat by one or two degrees (we guarantee you will not notice the difference).
+You could pick up a waterpebble (AED 47, Amazon) – a waterproof timer that sticks to your bathroom wall and flashes green, amber or red to let you know when it’s time to switch the shower off.

 Go back to basics

-Minimising waste is largely about shifting your mindset and changing how you shop too.
+Minimising waste in Dubai is largely about shifting your mindset and changing how you shop, too.
 It goes without saying that recycling is a good idea – but even better is to purchase products that don’t come with as much packaging in the first place.

 For example, swap disposable kitchen towel for longer-lasting cloths – or cut up an old shirt to make reusable rags.
-Put on thick socks and a jumper when you feel chilly, instead of instantly whacking the heating up.
+Turn on a fan instead of instantly whacking the air conditioning up.
 Eschew the tumble-dryer in favour of putting up a traditional washing line (which, apart from possessing a certain Victorian charm, is also much kinder to your clothing).

 It’s not always possible, but where you can, see products as investments: Buying a high-quality (ideally second-hand) wooden desk might not seem very ‘save the rainforest’, but a really sturdy unit might not need binning for decades.